RTI-Zone

 To do list

-Here is a quick list of things I'd like to add or change to the current firware and hardware :
+Here is a quick list of things I'd like to add or change to the current firmware and hardware :

-- Add support for drop out shutter.
-The hardware is there, I need to add the code to the shutter firmware to control linear actuators with a Cytron MD13S (or something similar).
+• Add support for drop out shutter.
+The hardware is there, I need to add the code to the shutter firmware to control linear actuators with a Cytron MD13S or MDD10A (or something similar).

-- If we can design some type of power bus/ring to power the upper part of the dome, we could remove the XBee and use RS485 for wired communication and get rid of the whole battery system.
+• If we can design some type of power bus/ring to power the upper part of the dome, we could get rid of the whole battery system (like the new NexDome track on more recent dome)

-- Make a firware version for Roll-off Roof.
+• Make a firmware version for Roll-off Roof.

 All pictures and/or material on this page is the property of Rodolphe Pineau.
 Unauthorized use and/or duplication of this material without express and written permission from the author and/or owner is strictly prohibited.